The first thing that comes to mind when people hear about juicing is it’s expensive.

 And with our busy lifestyle, this is a huge plus.

-Warranty is standard at just 1 year for the whole juicer but that’s pretty good considering how long the price is.
+Warranty is standard at just one year for the whole juicer, but that’s pretty good considering how long the price is.

 You don’t need to spend more than $150 to enjoy the benefits of a juicer.

-Any of the 6 juicers above will be able to provide you with similar results that you’ll get from other more expensive brands for less.
+Any of the six juicers above will be able to provide you with similar results that you’ll get from other more expensive brands for less.

 This is a bargain in my opinion.

-For those who like to make green juice, the Aicok slow juicer is a great option.
+For those who like to make green juice, an Aicok slow juicer is a great option.

 The horizontal auger design makes it suitable to extract juice from fibrous vegetables like celery or spinach.

 It isn’t as big as an Omega NC800 and not as expensive so give this a look.

 I’ve also featured three juicers that are below $100.
 These include the Aicok GS-106, Cuisinart CJE-500 and Hamilton Beach 67608.